jospell/Tweet-Corpus/README.md

 # Tweet-Corpus
-Python script to create a text corpus (txt file) from twitter data
+Python script to create a text corpus (txt file) from twitter data (json files)